-I obtained my PhD in December 2022 from the Institut Jean Nicod, École Normale Supérieure in Paris.
-My supervisors were François Recanati and Michael Murez.
-In my thesis, I have investigated how we share representations in linguistic communication.
+I obtained my PhD in December 2022 from the Institut Jean Nicod, École Normale Supérieure (Paris).
+One of the main questions I have sought to answer is how we can explain successful communication.
 My hypothesis is that communication does not involve the replication of thought from speaker to hearer, but rather a form of coordination of thoughts.
 My goal has been to characterize and explain interpersonal coordination so construed.
+Part of my current work involves continuing to publish the results of this project.

 Shareability of Thought and Frege’s Constraint: A Reply to Onofri